eric8607242/OSNASLib/README.md

 More information about configuration please refer to [configuration](./doc/configuration.md).

 ## Customize NAS For Your Tasks
-In this project, you can design different NAS for your task by modifying or expanding any components easily.
+OSNASLib provides extremely flexible interfaces to make researchers can incorporate different components of one-shot NAS for various tasks easily.
 Please refer to the documents to follow our customizing guidelines.
 * [How to customize the criterion](./doc/customize/criterion.md)
 * [How to customize the dataloader](./doc/customize/dataloader.md)